-As June 15, 2,586 cases were pending in the AFFF MDL in South Carolina.
+As of June 15, 2,586 cases were pending in the AFFF MDL in South Carolina.
 Since the last monthly count, 92 new plaintiffs have been transferred into the MDL.
-Just over half of these new plaintiffs are individuals claiming that they developed cancer from occupational exposure to firefighting foam.
+Over half of these new plaintiffs claim that they developed cancer from occupational exposure to firefighting foam.
 The rest of the new cases were brought by municipalities claiming that AFFF contaminated the local water supply.

 May 2022 PFAS Class Action Update

-The study found that males between the ages of 12 and 19 with higher levels of PFAS in their blood had reduced bone mineral density, a condition that can lead to a host of other health issues.
+The study found that males between the ages of 12 and 19 with higher levels of PFAS in their blood had reduced bone mineral density, a condition that can lead to various other health issues.
 The study further confirms the health hazards of AFFF.